geosolutions-it/MapStore2/docs/user-guide/managing-groups.md

 ## Attributes

 On the *Attributes* tab the admin can associate attributes to user group.
-By default [Mapstore](https://mapstore.geosolutionsgroup.com/mapstore/#/) allows to enter a notes as attribute for a group.
+By default MapStore allows to enter a "notes" attribute for each group.

 <img src="../img/managing-groups/notes.jpg" class="ms-docimage"/>